-Ozzie is a skateboarder who directs music videos, fashion films and commercials for Partizan.
+Ozzie is a skater who directs for Partizan.

 “It’s that age old thing that everyone kind of knows and understands, skateboarding and filmmaking go hand in hand.
 I know quite a few people who started making films through skateboarding and then gradually moved on to other avenues.
 Skateboarding generally has no set way of doing things, so you are left to your own devices to create what you want.